Explore what truly matters to you in a safe and supportive space.

 About me and my experience

-I’m originally from São Paulo, Brazil, and have called London home for over 30 years (though I’m still not a fan of the weather!).
-Before becoming a therapist, I worked in creative industries in both Brazil and the UK, from fashion to film, and loved collaborating with people from all walks of life.
-My transition into therapy began while volunteering with Childline, supporting teenagers—an experience that deeply impacted me and set me on this path.
+• I’m originally from São Paulo, Brazil, and have called London home for over 30 years (though I’m still not a fan of the winter months!).
+Before becoming a therapist, I worked in the creative industries in both Brazil and the UK—from fashion to film—and loved collaborating with people from all walks of life.
+My transition into therapy began while volunteering with Childline, supporting teenagers—an experience that deeply moved me and set me on this path.

-As a mum of two grown daughters, I’ve navigated the joys and challenges of family life and bring this understanding to my work.
-I’m passionate about creating safe, welcoming spaces where people feel truly heard.
+As a mum of two grown daughters, I’ve lived the joys and messiness of family life, and I bring that lived understanding into my work.
+I’m passionate about creating safe, welcoming spaces where people feel truly heard and accepted.

 I’m also a lover of nature, long walks, and deep conversations.
-Travelling and exploring different cultures have shaped my perspective and enriched my understanding of the diverse stories we all carry.
-I enjoy good food, music, and quiet moments among the trees.
-Social justice is close to my heart, and I cherish fostering genuine connections wherever I go.
+Travelling and exploring different cultures have shaped how I see the world and deepened my respect for the diverse stories we all carry.
+I enjoy good food, creativity, and the stillness that comes with being among trees.
+I care about fairness and inclusion, and I try to show up with honesty and care in all my relationships.

 Primary, Secondary School, and Sixth Form Students